sylefeb/Silice/projects/hdmi_test/README.md

     blue    <: b
   );
 ```

+The controller forms the HDMI signal, which is output on the pins `gpdi_dp` and `gpdi_dn`.
+The HDMI protocol uses a 4 bits signal (red, green, blue, clock), but this signal is sent to the screen through two sets of pins (for a total of eight pins): positive and negative.
+Each positive and negative bits forms a pair, called a *differential* pair.
+This is done to strongly improve the signal quality and integrity.
+Thus, `gpdi_dp` encodes the signals on four bits and `gpdi_dn` are their negated counterpart (we have `gpdi_dn = ~gpdi_dp`).

 Now we are ready to draw on screen!
 We enter an infinite loop, that computes r,g,b from x,y.
 If you have
 done GPU shaders in the past, this is very similar to a pixel shader in concept.